Fit as a Mama Bear

 Can you make these Brussels ahead of time?

-These Brussels sprouts taste best when made fresh.
+These candied Brussels sprouts taste best when made fresh.
 Making them and reheating them will cause them to lose some of their flavor.

 Other Gluten-Free Recipes You'll Love